What is arthritis of the hand and wrist?

 The hand and wrist are comprised of multiple small joints that work together to produce many intricate motions, from threading a needle to turning a key in a door.
 When joints become affected with arthritis, the activities of daily living can be very difficult.
-When a joint becomes arthritic, the cartilage has worn away and the joint can no longer function smoothly with the bones gliding easily over each other.
-Movement is painful and the range of motion is reduced.
+A hand or wrist joint becomes arthritic when the cartilage between the bones has worn away.
+Instead of gliding smoothly across each other, the friction between the bones makes movement painful and the joint’s range of motion is reduced.

 The most common form of arthritis is osteoarthritis, also known as “wear and tear” arthritis.
 Osteoarthritis generally affects people over 50 years old.

 Rheumatoid arthritis is a systemic form of the disease that causes significant joint inflammation that can damage cartilage and bone.
 The onset of symptoms of the disease can start at an early age.

 Traumatic arthritis can affect people of any age as a result of an injury or trauma to the joint.
 A joint that has sustained an injury is more likely to become arthritic, even if the injury has been properly treated.
 Fractures that damage cartilage or joint surfaces, and dislocations are among the most common injuries that lead to arthritis.
 Arthritis of the hand joints often can be treated with medications and injections.
 For severe symptoms, fusion or joint replacement surgery can be considered for the damaged small joints.